nluu1/nluu1/README.md

 <h3 align="center">"Like an ant, I'm stronger than I look and I can definitely get the job done!"</h3>

 - 🔭 I’m currently working on:

+  - [Udemy exercises](https://github.com/nluu1/Udemy-exercises.git) and walk-through in R and Python

   - [Descriptive statistics on Biological dataset with R](https://github.com/PhyloGrok/AnalyzeBloodwork)